Calisto-Mathias/Harmony-Flow/README.md

    - Registration has also been implemented solely on the back-end through the `/auth/register` endpoint.
 This is done for the reason that the login credentials are usually providedt to the end-user (employee or student) by the administration on registration with the college.
 Due to this, it shouldn't be available to the end-user to be able to freely register on the platform.
 Using the given end-point, an admin will be able to register any user as needed.

 **_To summarise, apart from sending back flows to the student in order to create edits on to the flows, every other feature spec (mandatory + bonus) has been implemented keeping in mind that no malicious use of the application such as tampering requests will be made during the scope of usage.
 This will soon be resolved in future versions of the application_**

+## Security Feature Considerations

+It goes without saying that in a collegiate-level application concerned with providing digitization of procedures, secure transmission of data is of paramount importance.
+For that very reason, a few steps have been taken in order to obscure the information that is sent about the server that runs the back-end.
+These are:

+- The `helmet` package is used in order to add HTTP security headers to the outgoing responses from the server
+- Live reload of the page has been disabled as it is assumed that for every login, the pages cannot be refreshed in any way as the requests that are being sent out can be seen using developer tools.

 ## Documentation